-Welcome To Our Creole Culture Lab
+Creole Culture Lab

-Simien not only entertains, but also helps to raise the cultural IQ of his youth, student and family audiences.
-He has led the charge to educate student audiences about Creole culture and zydeco music -from the remarkable Hancher Auditorium in Iowa City to Berklee College of Music, Boston – to the prestigious Ordway in Saint Paul.
-Again, don’t take our word for it and instead hear Dare County Arts ED, Chris Sawein talk about the success of the program (x3) in the OBX!
+Don’t just take our word for it, but instead hear Dare County Arts ED, Chris Sawein talk about the success of the program (x3) in the OBX!
 (Outer Banks, NC).
-Through week long residencies with many layers of educational outreach at schools, performing art centers, libraries and band rooms, Simien has done his part to inspire students everywhere to gain greater appreciation for and become more knowledgable about American (and Black) Roots Music.
+Through week long residencies with many layers of educational outreach at schools, performing art centers, libraries and band rooms, Simien has done his part to inspire students everywhere to gain greater appreciation for and become more knowledgable about American, and Black Roots Music.

 Creole for Kidz and the History of Zydeco CD is centered on the history and evolution of this unique American roots genre.
 Zydeco is the traditional, indigenous music of black and mixed race, French speaking Creoles of south Louisiana.
 Period.

-When Taj Mahal talks, Terrance listens.
+When Taj Mahal talks, Terrance listens and takes Taj’s considerable knowledge into the lab.

 This important project all started with a conversation Terrance had with his good friend and ethnomusicologist, Taj Mahal, who insisted Terrance tell his story through song.
 When Taj talks, people generally listen – intently!
 Especially Terrance.
 Simien had long been frustrated by the lack of representation and resources dedicated to the Creole culture in his own state.
 Over the years there has been a concerted effort and a huge amount of resources dedicated by cultural organizations and elected leaders, to raise the awareness about the Cajun or Acadian culture and its rich history, but the Creoles had largely been left out of the conversation.
 In the late 1990’s Terrance got busy.
-He hunkered down, did months and months of research and wrote original songs and narration for his recording project.
-He then developed study guide materials.
-Simien’s agents at the time were thrilled to be able to offer this program, the only one of its kind – to the performing arts presenters they were currently working with.
-In no time there were dozens of performances scheduled in the first year the program toured.
-Some educators and presenters have called Simien’s approach, stealth education, which is just a fancy term for educating students when they aren’t really aware they are being taught, because they’re having so much fun!
+He hunkered down, did months and months of research and wrote original songs and narration for his recording project of the same name.

 The companion CD is an expressive collection of stories and original music for the entire family to enjoy together!
 The Creole for Kidz and the History of Zydeco CD from which the live performance was inspired, is narrated by our longtime friend, respected community leader, former state Senator and Opelousas mayor, Donald Cravins.
 The narration tracks offer a rare glimpse into this unique and complex rural culture that has been under represented and misunderstood for years.
 An outspoken advocate for his Creole culture and zydeco music, Don Cravins along with his brother Charles, hosts the longest running zydeco radio show on the air in Lafayette, but heard all over the surrounding rural Creole communities as well as streaming online.